Dhvani-Analytics/hackathon_2022/README.md

 > Flowchart/Blockdiagram - 25 marks

-> Create an algorithm to identify the objects and classify - 40 (Percentile.
+> Create a deep learning model to identify the objects and classify - 40 (Percentile.
 The person who submitting the highest accuracy will get 40 and others mark will be normalised)

 > Evaluation metrics and plots - 25